fooltowise/NeroNotes/Nero's Notes/How to identify a growing moat.md

 Does the tone of the report give the impression that the company provides an atmosphere with a sense of belonging and identity for the employees?
 In a [Harvard Business Review paper](https://hbr.org/2019/12/the-value-of-belonging-at-work), the authors concluded that belonging was linked to a whopping 56% increase in job performance, a 50% drop in turnover risk, and a 75% reduction in sick days and that for a 10,000-person company, this would result in annual savings of more than $52M.
 Starbucks—a great cultural company—has long referred to its employees as “partners”.

-Let’s take Charlie Munger’s word and look at the business of Costco relative to Sam’s Club under Walmart.
+Let’s take [[Charlie Munger]]’s word and look at the business of Costco relative to Sam’s Club under Walmart.
 The two businesses look very similar.
 However, Costco sales per square foot are more than double that of Sam’s Club, revenue per employee is higher, and the employee turnover is exceptionally lower.
 Costco pays its employees more because its employees are the starting point of customer satisfaction.
 Costco is a company that exudes an image of reliability because it fanatically puts the employees first.

 Another excellent under-the-radar tool to gauge employee happiness is through [Glassdoor](https://www.glassdoor.com/index.htm) which is a recruiting site offering valuable insights from the people who know best—the employees and candidates who have been there.